 This camp for younger Minecrafters is focused on expanding kids' skills and knowledge in Minecraft, and is suitable for complete beginners or those with some experience.
 We use mini-lessons and challenges that work with shorter attention spans, and allow some free play time as well.
 This camp encourages kids to work together in teams, and supports them in learning teamwork skills like planning, communication and respect.

-Kids will learn how to navigate the controls and features of Minecraft using keyboard and mouse, design and build structures based on challenges given by instructor, and add basic redstone features including trains/roller coasters, automatic lights and doors, traps and security.
+Kids will learn how to navigate the controls and features of Minecraft using keyboard and mouse, design and build structures based on challenges given by instructor, and discover many different corners of the game, including climates, animals, architecture and more.

 This camp is a coding camp that uses the Minecraft world as a setting to explore coding topics.
 This is an intermediate level class.
 Kids should have prior coding experience and be interested in coding, not only in Minecraft.